Which one is better, Linux Mint or Ubuntu?

 What do you say?
 Mint or Ubuntu?

-In the last, again, it is not a hate post against Ubuntu.
+Keep in mind that we do not recommend against Ubuntu here.
 I am a great fan of Ubuntu.
-Personally, I have never liked Cinnamon interface.
-It’s just too dull and small for me.
-I prefer the bold and bright colors of Unity and GNOME.
+Personally, I have never liked the Cinnamon interface.
+It’s just too dull for me.
+I prefer the user experience on Ubuntu.

 For users who have some experience with Linux desktop, it’s more of a personal liking between Ubuntu and Linux Mint.
 But if you ever wonder why Linux Mint over Ubuntu, these reasons may help you to decide.